Follow up of the IceCube alerts with the Baikal-GVD telescope: IceCube alerts follow-up with Baikal-GVD

-More details of fluence calculations with the same data sets for first nine fall IceCube alerts could be found in \cite{Astr_let}.
-We selected zero cascades for all alerts except three of them: IC200926B, IC200929A and IC201014A where one cascade was found in $\pm $ 12 h time interval and revealed no events in $\pm $ 1 h.
-The probability of these events to belong to background is 0.32 (0.99 $\sigma$), 0.29 (1.11 $ \sigma $) and 0.36 (0.85 $ \sigma $), respectively.
-As a background Baikal-GVD data sample corresponding 1495.15 live days in 2018--2019 was used.
-Therefore, no statistically significant excess over the background was observed (N$_{bg}$ values in $\pm$12 h see on figure \ref{fig:Res} (left)).
-For mentioned alerts IC200926B, IC200929A and IC201014A the upper limits on fluence at 90\% C.L. are approximately 2.5 GeV/cm$^{2}$ in $\pm$12h, for other fall alerts this value is in the interval between 1--1.5 GeV/cm$^{2}$ in $\pm$12 h (figure \ref{fig:Res} (right)).
+More details of the fluence calculations with the same data sets for the first nine IceCube alerts could be found in \cite{Astr_let}.
+We found zero cascades for all the alerts but three of them: IC200926B, IC200929A and IC201014A, for which one cascade was found in $\pm $12 h time interval for each alert but no events was found in the $\pm $1h time window.
+The probability of these events to belong to background is 0.32 (0.99 $\sigma$), 0.29 (1.11 $ \sigma $) and 0.36 (0.85 $ \sigma $), for each of the three alerts respectively.
+The complete Baikal-GVD data sample for 2019 (April 2019 -- February 2020) corresponds to 1495.15 live days of effective data accumulation by single cluster of the telescope and this sample was used to estimate the background.
+Therefore, no statistically significant excess over the background was observed.
+(N$_{bg}$ values in $\pm$12 h see on Figure \ref{fig:201120ICar} (middle)).
+For mentioned three alerts the upper limits on fluence at 90\% C.L. are approximately 2.5 GeV/cm$^{2}$ in $\pm$12h, for other alerts this value is in the interval between 1--1.5 GeV/cm$^{2}$ in $\pm$12 h (Figure \ref{fig:201120ICar} (right)).